Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/Installing.md

     ```

-To install the package, the easiest way is to do this is via pip:
+To install the package via pip you should execute the command:
 ```
 python -m pip install co-connect-tools
 ```